build-trust/ockam-website/src/content/learn/how-to-guides/high-performance-team/join_us.md

 Starting a new job is really hard.
 There is a lot to learn, and a lot to do.
 Be sure to come in rested and recharged.
 Please give us an honest assessment on your start date.
 Remember that you've just wrapped up an old job, while you were looking for this role.
 Be kind to yourself and take some time to charge your batteries and to take on some self care.

 We try to be as transparent as possible with our culture.
 Be sure to re-read [Ockam's Values and Virtues](https://www.ockam.io/learn/how-to-guides/high-performance-team/values_and_virtues_on_the_Ockam_Team/).

-I also recommend the following books for a deeper understanding of our culture and frameworks that we use everyday at Ockam: “The Score Takes Care of Itself” by Bill Walsh, "Growth Mindset" by Carol Dweck, and “Measure What Matters” by John Doerr.
+Read the following books for a deeper understanding of our culture and frameworks that we use everyday at Ockam: “The Score Takes Care of Itself” by Bill Walsh, "Growth Mindset" by Carol Dweck, and “Measure What Matters” by John Doerr.

 There is a lot of 'tech' coming your way, your gap time is a great time to ground yourself in Ockam's culture and to do some self reflecting.